Do you think IIT Guwahati certified course can help you in your career?

 Enumerate is a built-in Python function that enables you to monitor the iteration count within a loop.

 The Python enumerate() is a function that converts a data collection object into an enumerate object.
-The Python enumerate() function works faster as compared to the iteration with a loop.
-It is because the function creates an enumerate object which yields the result one by one and requires less memory.
+The Python enumerate() function works faster as compared to iteration with a loop.
+This is because the function creates an enumerate object that yields the result one by one, requiring less memory.
 We can use the Python enumerate() function to access any given list or iterable item.
 This helps us keep track of the index and the element while iterating.
-We can use Python enumerate() to reduce the compilation time and the memory requirement.
+We can use Python's enumerate() function to reduce compilation time and memory requirements.

 Python enumerate() Syntax